skuzzle/jeve/README.md

 ====

 jeve is a lightweight Java 8 event dispatching framework which takes advantage of lambda expressions and internal iteration.
-If I were to explain jeve in just one java statement, it would be the following.
+It makes it really simple to implement the observer pattern without much overhead in code while granting some great additional features. jeve explained in one Java statement:
 ```java
 eventProvider.dispatch(UserListener.class, new UserEvent(this, user), UserListener::userAdded);
 ```